github/codeql/docs/language/learn-ql/beginner/crown-the-rightful-heir.rst

 What next?
 ----------

--  Learn more about recursion in the `QL language handbook <https://help.semmle.com/QL/ql-handbook/index.html>`__.
+-  Learn more about recursion in the `QL language reference <https://help.semmle.com/QL/ql-handbook/index.html>`__.
 -  Put your QL skills to the test and solve the :doc:`River crossing puzzle <cross-the-river>`.
 -  Start using QL to analyze projects.
 See :doc:`Learning CodeQL <../../index>` for a summary of the available languages and resources.